-Promote the spiritual, moral, cultural, mental and physical development of all our pupils.
+- Promote the spiritual, moral, cultural, mental and physical development of all our pupils.

-Plan a variety of meaningful and relevant learning experiences so that knowledge, skills and understanding can be applied in different contexts.
+- Give opportunities for a variety of meaningful and relevant learning experiences so that knowledge, skills and understanding can be applied in different contexts.

-Allow children to learn through play and exploration.
+- Allow children to learn through play and exploration.
 Our curriculum gives our children opportunities for active learning experiences - both inside and outside.

-- Give our young children an awareness of self-identity and place, starting with themselves, their families, our school, where they live both within the local area and the wider world.
+- Give our young children an awareness of self-identity and place, starting with themselves, their families and our school.
+They will develop an understanding of where they live both within the local area and the wider world.

-We see our curriculum as a body of knowledge which is subject-specific as defined by us and the National Curriculum.Â We plan a sequential and progressive curriculum for our children so that it will help them to know more and to remember more.
+We see our curriculum as a body of knowledge which is subject-specific as defined by us and the National Curriculum.
+Our high quality planning provides a sequential and progressive curriculum for our children so that it will help them to know more and to remember more.
 We meet the needs of our learners by providing models, scaffolding and challenge in all subjects.

-At Stourfield Infant School learning we aim to teach the children essential knowledge, skills and behaviours.
-Through repeated practice this knowledge is then embedded in the long term memory and then allows for deeper understanding.
+At Stourfield Infant School we teach the children essential knowledge, skills and behaviours.
+Through repeated practice, this knowledge is then embedded in the long term memory and then allows for deeper understanding.
 This allows for rapid recall and application when faced with new learning.

 We want our children to make good choices and accept responsibility for what they do by using the Golden Rules and following our values of Respecting, Collaborating and Aspiring.

 Our values underpin everything we do:

-We teach the children to treat others as they wish to be treated and this is the core belief around this learning behaviour.
+- We teach the children to treat others as they wish to be treated and this is the core belief around this learning behaviour.
 This is mirrored in the way they speak to adults and adults speak to them.
 We want children to believe it is acceptable to think differently.
 This value includes inclusivity, equality and diversity, tolerance, being polite and having good manners.

 - We teach the children how to work together by sharing, taking turns and helping each other.We teach them how to listen to each other and to explain their ideas and thinking.
 This learning behaviour focuses on helping the children to develop their social skills and their speaking and listening skills in different contexts and learning situations.They also gain an understanding of how our school is part of a community (and wider world) and how we work together to help each other.